AlejoTorres2001/AdventOfCode/2022/Day6/README.md

     for index,char in enumerate(buffer):
 ```

-We are going to construct a partial buffer result of of the following condition:
+We are going to construct a partial buffer result out of the following condition:

   ```python
   partial_buffer = partial_buffer[1:] + "".join(buffer[index]) if len(partial_buffer) % 4 == 0 else partial_buffer + "".join(buffer[index])